Beringia lowland tundra: Fauna

-Mammals include North American river otter (Lontra canadensis), stoat (Mustela erminea), least weasel (Mustela nivalis), grizzly bear (Ursus arctos horribilis), moose (Alces alces), and caribou (Rangifer tarandus).
+Mammals include North American river otter (Lontra canadensis), stoat (Mustela erminea), least weasel (Mustela nivalis), grizzly bear (Ursus arctos horribilis), gray wolf (Canis lupus), moose (Alces alces), and caribou (Rangifer tarandus).
 One of the largest bear populations is found in Katmai National Park and Preserve and on Iliamna Lake.

 Threats and preservation

 This ecoregion is almost intact apart from small fishing settlements on the coasts.
 Protected areas include: in the north the Bering Land Bridge National Preserve on the Seward Peninsula and Selawik National Wildlife Refuge; the Yukon Delta National Wildlife Refuge; and around Bristol Bay and on the Alaska Peninsula, Togiak National Wildlife Refuge on the north of the bay, Izembek National Wildlife Refuge, Alaska Peninsula National Wildlife Refuge along the southern coast of the peninsula, Becharof National Wildlife Refuge and Katmai National Park and Preserve.
 Also St. Matthew Island is one of the many that make up Alaska Maritime National Wildlife Refuge.